-Workforce management (WFM) is a strategy used by institutions to increase their efficiency and performance.
-It entails all activities aimed at maintaining a steady output, such as human resource management, forecasting, field service management, budgeting, scheduling, performance and training management, analytics, recruiting and data collection.
+Workforce management (WFM) is a strategy used by companies to increase their efficiency and performance.
+It entails all activities aimed at maintaining a steady output, such as human resource management, forecasting, field service management, budgeting, scheduling, performance and training management, analytics, recruitment and data collection.

 Workforce management utilizes a unique set of performance enhancing tools and software to bolster corporate management, workers, and other categories of managers and supervisors in the manufacturing team, distribution, transportation, and retail operators.
 This is sometimes called HRM systems, or part of ERP systems, or workforce asset management.

 Unlike the conventional outlay that only needed staff scheduling to improve time management, workforce management is now all-inclusive and demand-oriented to optimize staff scheduling.
 Apart from focusing on demand-orientation and optimization, workforce management also incorporates: